What to Do When You're Feeling Blue?

 As a Student:

-- Seek out professionals at the campus health center
+- Seek out professionals at the college health center, including those available online or by phone

-- Establish an open line of communication with those who can help—maybe a roommate, professor, or anyone you feel comfortable confiding in
+- Establish an open line of communication with those who can help—maybe a family memeber, roommate, professor, or anyone you feel comfortable confiding in

 - Be aware of your limits—don't try to overextend your schedule

-- Connect with support groups and programs offered on campus.
+- Connect with support groups and programs offered at your college, in your community, or through a faith-based organization.
 You're not alone!

 - Take care of yourself physically.
 Exercise, eat well, and get enough sleep